mhoffrog/onedev-manual/pages/5min-tutorial.md

   ![After Add Ci Job](../images/after-add-ci-job.png)

 1. Congrats!
 You've finished the tutorial.
-Continue to check out [typical usage scenarios](usage-scenarios.md) if you are interested.
+Continue to check [typical usage scenarios](usage-scenarios.md) if you are interested.